 Some attorneys require retainers, which are fees that clients pay upfront before the attorney will even start to work for them.
 Other attorneys may charge an hourly fee.
 However, in both cases, the upfront costs to the accident victim can be considerable.

 If you suffered injuries, you might have mounting medical bills as well as property damage.
-If you are already suffering financial hardship as a result of an accident, you could choose a lawyer that works on a contingency basis.
+If you are already suffering financial hardship because of an accident, you could choose a law firm that works on a contingency basis.
+Contact a motorcycle accident lawyer as soon as you can after you received the proper medical attention.
+Your attorney will evaluate your case, explain your legal options, and tell you all you need to know about fees and other payments to expect.

 Contingency Fee Arrangement